Title: | Bayesian Penalized Quantile Regression |

 other predict arguments |

 g.new (u.new) must have the same number of columns as g (u) used for fitting the model.
-By default, the clinic covariates are NULL unless provided.
+By default, the clinical covariates are NULL unless provided.
 The predictions are made based on the posterior estimates of coefficients in the pqrBayes object.

 an object of class ‘pqrBayes.pred’ is returned, which is a list with components: